klembot/twinejs/docs/en/src/customizing/preferences.md

-# Customing Twine With Preferences
+# Setting Preferences

-To customize Twine, choose _Preferences_ from the _Twine_ top toolbar tab.
+To customize Twine's preferences, choose _Preferences_ from the _Twine_ top toolbar tab.
 This tab is available throughout Twine.
 A dialog will appear that lets you change settings.
 These changes will take effect as soon as you make them, and Twine will remember them between sessions.

 ## Changing Twine's Language